adica/embed-items/README.md

 ## Conclusion
-While `classic iframe` is much easier to implement and can fit many cases, in some situations like when the SEO is important, or if you need to use parent-child communication many times, it is better to use `friendly iframe`.
+While `classic iframe` is much easier to implement and can fit many cases, there are some situations, e.g., when the SEO is important, or when you need to use parent-child communication many times, when it is better to use `friendly iframe`.
-Anyway - I think you should definitely know this two options, and the difference between them, so you could decide which better for your case.
+Anyway - I think you should definitely be aware of these two options, and the difference between them, so you could decide which is better for your case.